DSMDesign/gdpr-cookie/README.md

 2. If done correctly you will then be able to visit [domain]/scwCookie/install-check.txt and see the "Installed correctly" message.

-3. Then add the following code before the closing body tag of each page:
+3. Then add the following code at the very end / just before the closing body tag of each page:
 ```
 <?php require_once $_SERVER['DOCUMENT_ROOT'].'/scwCookie/output/scwCookie.php'; ?>
 ```